 Every time a tenant calls 311, an inspector cites a violation, or a case lands in housing court, it shows up here.
 The numbers below aggregate across the entire portfolio.

 This landlord owns or manages 3 buildings across New York City.
-The portfolio sits below average on compliance for the city.
+The portfolio sits around the city average on compliance.